 - In a medium bowl, whisk together the oil, sugars, pumpkin puree, eggs and milk until combined.
 Pour the wet ingredients into dry ingredients.
 Gently fold everything together until just combined – no flour pockets remain!

 - Evenly spoon batter into muffin tin, filling it almost full.

 - Get crumb topping and spoon crumbs evenly onto muffin tops.
 Gently push crumbs into batter.

-- Bake muffins for 5 minutes at 425 degrees.
-Keeping muffins in the oven, reduce the temperature to 350 degrees and bake for an additional 16-17 minutes or until toothpick comes out clean.
+- Bake muffins for 5 minutes at 425 degrees F. Keeping muffins in the oven, reduce the temperature to 350 degrees F. and bake for an additional 16-17 minutes or until toothpick comes out clean.

-- Allow muffins to cool in muffin tin for at least 10 minutes before removing.
+- Let to cool in muffin tin for at least 10 minutes before removing.

 - Give glaze a stir and drizzle over the tops of warm muffins.